-You can register on the day if you want, and pay by credit card, but you’ll pay slightly more and risk having to stand in a long lineup.
+You could register on the day if you want, and pay by credit card, but you would have paid slightly more and also would have risked having to stand in a long lineup.
 Prices may vary, for more details click the Bike the Night official page.

 What’s Included with Admission?